mesosphere-backup/dcos-cassandra-service/docs/configuration.md

 </table>

 ## Executor Configuration
-The executor configuration object allows you modify the resources associated with the DC/OS Cassandra Service's executor.
+The executor configuration object allows you to modify the resources associated with the DC/OS Apache Cassandra Service's executor.
 These properties should not be modified unless you are trying to install a small cluster in a resource constrained environment.
 Example executor configuration:
 ```
 {